Kicksecure/security-misc/README.md

 -   Set coredump file name based on core_pattern value instead of the default of naming it 'core'.

+-   Will disable `io_uring` interface for performing asynchronous I/O as it has historically been a significant attack surface.

 ### mmap ASLR

 -   The bits of entropy used for mmap ASLR are maxed out via